ffffranklin/trace-homework-fe/packages/tree/src/ASSIGNMENT-02.md

 ### Part 1: Extract graph data into a tabular format

-Implement the `treeTable` function in `table.ts` to transform a tree represented by an instance of the `Tree` type into your `YourTableTypeOrInterfaceOrFunctionEtc` type consistent with the constraints detailed in the TSDoc comment attached to `treeTable`.
+Implement the `treeTable` function in `table.ts` to transform a tree represented by an instance of the `Tree` type into your `TableData` type consistent with the constraints detailed in the TSDoc comment attached to `treeTable`.

 - This part of the assignment will take place within the `packages/tree` directory of your project setup.